 I’m particularly excited about this one.
 Students will take an appropriate line from any song, and turn it into a meme.

 Part of what makes a meme “viral” is that it refers to something that is generally known and acknowledged in pop culture.
-This quote comes from “Hotline Bling” by Drake, which, at the time of this post, is still popular with the youngins.
+This quote comes from “Hotline Bling” by Drake, which is old, but I can’t get past the opportunity for wordplay!
 I simply took a photo and put the quote on it.

 So they’ve created something, now what?
 MAKE IT SOCIAL!

-This culminating activity takes some set up on your part, but I can hardly say that it’s time consuming.
-You’ll first need to create a Padlet, which is so ridiculously easy that you don’t even need to sign up!
-You simply go to the website, click on “Create a Padlet,” and you’re ready to go!
+This culminating activity takes some set up on your part, but I can hardly say that it’s time-consuming.
+You’ll first need to create a Padlet, which is so easy to sign up for!

 Once students are into the Padlet, they post their lists, images, memes, etc., and comment on them.
 The social aspect of it makes it so much more engaging than just creating something on their device that nobody will ever see!

-It’s very important that you create new one for each class since each padlet will become crowded (you may even have students asking if they can make another example to post).
+It’s critical that you create a new one for each class since each Padlet will become crowded (you may even have students asking if they can make another example to post).

 Finished the activities above, but there’s still time left?
 Try Geoguessr!

-A few months ago I wrote a post about using Geoguessr in my class as a team building activity.
-This takes some basic account set up, but after that it’s easy to get your class going.
+A couple of years ago, I wrote a post about using Geoguessr in my class as a team building activity.
+This takes some basic account set up, but after that, it’s easy to get your class going.

 - First, go to the Geoguessr website.